puppetlabs/puppet-docs/source/pe/2.6/install_upgrading.markdown

 [Check here][updateslink] to find out what the latest maintenance release of Puppet Enterprise is.
 You can run `puppet --version` at the command line to see the version of PE you are currently running.

-{% comment %} This link is the same one as the console's help -> version information link.
-We only have to change the one to update both. {% endcomment %}
 [updateslink]: http://info.puppetlabs.com/download-pe.html

 Downloading PE